-Throughout the pendency of the litigation, parties may engage in discovery.
-At any time, either or both parties may move for summary judgment.
+Parties may engage in discovery any time after the return date.
+At any time, either or both parties may move for summary judgment, though sometimes the movant must first seek permission from the court.
+Practice Book § 17-44.

 If the case has not been disposed of through interlocutory motions, within 10 days after the pleadings are closed, either party must file a certificate of closed pleadings, which notifies the court that the matter is ready for trial.
 A case may be scheduled for trial at any time by order of the court.